tshepang/blog/content/arts/'God of War' trilogy.rst

 My favorite characters:

 #.
 Hercules (demigod, son of Zeus), who appears in the 3rd game of the
-   trilogy, is a mini-giant with an massive muscle structure and an interesting attitude, not to mention armed with some awesomely large and powerful weapons, that the playable character (Kratos) luckily gets to play with.
+   trilogy, is a mini-giant with a massive muscle structure and an interesting attitude, not to mention armed with some awesomely large and powerful weapons, that the playable character (Kratos) luckily gets to play with.
 The moment where this Hercules character